BU-Neuromics/de_toolkit/docs/de.rst

 ``deseq2``
 ----------

+.. sidebar:: Note

+    If you are only interested in a subset of the samples, you can still provide the whole raw count matrix and a column data table with the samples you care about.

 Command line interface to a canonical DESeq2_ analysis.
 To run a DESeq2 analysis on a counts matrix and accompanying column data file::